 As I said putting the caramel in the middle is such an easy trick you can use again and again in your own creations.
 You could fill plain sponge cakes with lemon curd or jam, chocolate with Nutella, the possibilities are endless!
 If you’re struggling with the technique there’s a nifty little tool on Amazon which can help you out:

-The recipe was inspired by the Humming Bird Bakery, Charlottes’s Kitchen and Taste
+The recipe was inspired and adapted from the Humming Bird Bakery, Charlottes’s Kitchen and Taste

 For the Cupcakes